LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W03-D0-OverviewAndAnnouncements.md

 - Understand how using classes and Object Oriented Programming (OOP) can make your code better.
 - Get a more complete understanding of *encapsulation*.
 - Learn how to read Unified Modeling Language (UML) class diagrams.
-- Apply OOP concepts to designing and building a simple web app.
+- Apply OOP concepts to designing and building simple web apps.

 ### What to Do